Leïla Kilani: Career

 Kilani had made documentaries that often depicted a part of her past life, for example in the film Tanger, La Reve de Bruleur(2002), the story "presented a personal perspective of Tangier, this physical, corporeal, sensual frontier, stirring with men and women who dream of a mythical somewhere that they cannot find on this side of the barrier.", the documentary took place in Tangier, a place where she had lived and depicted much of the political elements of young immigrants.
 Kilani has mentioned that inspiration for the documentary had to do with her fascination with Spain and the Spanish language.
 She has also mentioned in an interview with Le Monde, a French newspaper, that the term "Bruleur" was meant to signify the burning of an identity, specifically the identities of the young immigrants that are presented in the film.
 Kilani goes on to mention that the conditions of the country they are from are not enough to sustain their dreams therefore they must displace themselves and therefore burn their identities.

 One of her most well known documentary works is the film Nos Lieux Interdits(2008).
 This documentary is a story taking place in the 70s with the reign of the Moroccan king, Hassan II recounting the stories of families during his reign.
 This film maarewnattention to Kilani d the film han a prize in documentary at the 21st Pan-African Film and TV Festival in 2009.
-Tese documentaries would later on lead to Kilani's first feature-length film t,ur La Planche (2011).
+Tese documentaries would later on lead to Kilani's first feature-length film, Sur La Planche (2011).
 Sur La Planche has been described as a film about "two women flirting with crime in Tangiers", takes place in Tangiers and was first screened in Cannes in May 2011.

+In 2023, Kilani's film Birdland (Indivision), which she wrote and directed, came out.